 * Funds move on from CDS to relative value trades

-* Gargour bets on Spanish corporates versus the sovereign, yield curve
+* Gargour bets on Spanish corporates versus the sovereign,

 * Man Group computer points to CDS being overpriced

 * Some move onto France amid election uncertainty

 By Laurence Fletcher

 LONDON, April 26 Hedge funds have spotted